Searching ...

 Kingsport Arts and Culture

-Walk along Kingsport Main Street, and you’ll find a community that quaintly mixes the new with the old.
+Walk along Kingsport Main Street, and you’ll find a friendly community that quaintly mixes the new with the old.
 Colorful murals stand proudly on the sides of old brick buildings.
 Inside the historic structures are galleries showcasing local and international artists and live music reverberating from quaint cafés.
 Even though it’s a small town, Kingsport has a symphony, ballet, art guild, and theater guild.

 It’s not just what you see but what you taste.
 Kingsport’s food scene serves dishes from southern comfort food to fine dining.
 Pal’s Sudden Service, a beloved Tri-Cities fast food chain, started here.
 It is the first fast food chain to earn the Malcolm Baldridge National Quality Award.
 The original Long Island Iced Tea was also birthed here in Kingsport!